ctron/simulating-iot/docs/10_start_openshift.md

 ## Install MiniShift

+This tutorial is using MiniShift 1.0.1.
+But you can also look up the most recent release here: https://github.com/minishift/minishift/releases

 MiniShift is a simple download which needs to be unzipped:

     wget https://github.com/minishift/minishift/releases/download/v1.0.1/minishift-1.0.1-linux-amd64.tgz
     tar xzf minishift-1.0.1-linux-amd64.tgz

+All further commands and script assume that you have `minishift` in your search path.
+There are different ways to achieve this.
+The most simplest one would be:

+    sudo cp ./minishift /usr/local/bin

+## Start up a new cluster

+Starting up a new local OpenShift cluster is as easy as:

-    ./minishift start --metrics --memory 16384
+    minishift start --metrics --memory 16384

-This tutorial is using MiniShift 1.0.1.
-But you can also look up the most recent release here: https://github.com/minishift/minishift/releases

 ## Install the Hawkular OpenShift Agent